Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     }
     ```

-- In the Copilot Chat extension window, click the ellipses `...` and select `Insert into New File` for the suggested `AirfieldController`.
+- In GitHub Copilot Chat, click the ellipses `...` and select `Insert into New File` for the suggested `AirfieldController`.

 - Copilot will add the code to a new empty file, but must be saved.
 - Save the file by clicking pressing `Ctrl + S` or `Cmd + S`.